isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 <li  style="line-height:1.5; margin-top:10px; margin-bottom:0px; font-size:18px;"><b>MOE Long-Term Pass Holder</b> if you are a Student Pass holder.</li>
 	</ol>

 <div id="Q4"></div>

-#### 4. How do I prove my vaccination status when applying for a VTP (Air) if:
+#### 3. How do I prove my vaccination status when applying for a VTP if:

-<ol style="list-style-type: lower-latin;"><li style="line-height:1.35; font-size:24px; color:#d30000;">I am a Long-Term Pass Holder or Short-Term Visitor with Singapore-issued vaccination records; or</li><li style="line-height:1.35; font-size:24px; color: #d30000;">I was fully vaccinated in a non-VTL (Air) country/region and had my vaccination records ingested into the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR)?</li></ol>
+<ol style="list-style-type: lower-latin;"><li style="line-height:1.35; font-size:24px; color:#d30000;">I am a Long-Term Pass Holder or Short-Term Visitor with Singapore-issued vaccination records; or</li><li style="line-height:1.35; font-size:24px; color: #d30000;">I was fully vaccinated in a non-VTL country/region and had my vaccination records ingested into the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR)?</li></ol>

-Please check if your Singapore vaccination records are valid through <a href="http://go.gov.sg/health-cert-query" target="_blank">this link</a> and, if necessary, re-tag your records to your most updated identification (e.g. passport/FIN/IC) number.
-The retagging process is not immediate.
-Please attempt to resubmit a VTP (Air) application <b>only after</b> receiving confirmation from the Ministry of Health / Health Promotion Board that your records have been successfully retagged.
+Please check if your Singapore vaccination records are valid through this link and, if necessary, re-tag your records to your most updated identification (e.g. passport/FIN/IC) number.
+The retagging process takes around 2 – 4 weeks.
+Please attempt to resubmit a VTP application only after receiving confirmation from the Ministry of Health/ Health Promotion Board that your records have been successfully retagged.
+More information on updating your vaccination records can be found on <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">this link</a>.

 You may also choose to upload the QR code on your Singapore Vaccination HealthCert issued via the  <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a>, if you have one.
 Please select ‘No’ when prompted if you have a ‘Vaccination Certificate Issued in Singapore or Vaccination Record Ingested into Singapore’s National Immunisation Registry’ on the portal and proceed to upload your QR code.

+You do not need to upload your QR code for booster vaccinations.

 <div id="Q6"></div>

-#### 5. I was fully vaccinated in a non-VTL (Air) country/region and have an <a href="/vtl/faq#QRcode">accepted proof of vaccination</a>.
+#### 4. I was fully vaccinated in a non-VTL (Air) country/region and have an <a href="/vtl/faq#QRcode">accepted proof of vaccination</a>.
 Do I satisfy the vaccination requirement?

 Yes.
 Please refer to the instructions <a href="/vtl/faq#vaxcert" target="_blank">here</a> for the accepted proof of vaccination.

 <div id="Q7"></div>

-#### 6. What information does the vaccination certificates need to contain?
+#### 5. What information does the vaccination certificates need to contain?

 The electronic or physical vaccination certificate(s) must be an accepted proof of vaccination, and clearly state the following:
 - your name, and at least one other personal identifier such as your date of birth or passport number corresponding exactly with the information in your passport used for entry into Singapore;
 - the name(s) of vaccine(s) used; and
 - the date(s) of vaccination.
 The date of the last dose should be administered at least 14 days before your arrival in Singapore.

-#### 7. How may I benefit from Vaccination-Differentiated Safe Management Measures (VDS) (e.g. dine-in at F&B establishments, enter shopping malls, etc.)?

-You must be vaccinated to participate in certain activities in Singapore (e.g. dining in F&B establishments, entering shopping malls, attending certain events etc.).
-Some activities in Singapore may require you to show your proof of vaccination.

-If you were <a href="/health/vtsg" target="_blank">fully vaccinated</a> in <b>Singapore</b>, you should be able to see your vaccination status on your TraceTogether and HealthHub apps.
-Your vaccination status will not expire.

-If you were <a href="/health/vtsg" target="_blank">fully vaccinated</a> <b>overseas</b>, please upload your vaccination certificate successfully during SG Arrival Card submission, or present your overseas vaccination certificates at the immigration counter on-arrival.
-Your vaccination status will be updated on your TraceTogether app around 1 day after arrival in Singapore.
-If you have uploaded a digitally-verifiable vaccination QR code via the Vaccinated Travel Pass (VTP) application portal, you may be granted a 180-day temporary status.
-All other travellers may be granted a 30-day temporary status by either uploading their digitally-verifiable vaccination certificate in their SG Arrival Card, or by presenting their vaccination certificate to the ICA officer at the immigration clearance.
-Thereafter, your vaccination status will expire.
-For your vaccination status to be permanently valid, you will need to present your overseas vaccination certificate and undergo a serology test at a <a href="https://phpc.gov.sg/" target="_blank">participating clinics</a> in Singapore.
-Please call the clinic prior to your visit, to confirm that they provide such services.

-In view of the recent rise in Omicron cases globally, travellers should exercise personal responsibility, minimise their social interactions, and refrain from high-risk mask off activities (such as dining in F&B establishments, exercising in gyms and attending fitness classes), as well as avoid large gatherings and crowded places for 7 days from arrival, even if they have a negative daily ART result.
-Travellers who are unwell, including those showing early/mild symptoms should be socially responsible and seek medical attention immediately.

-Please click <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">here</a> for the latest public health measures and <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">here</a> for the Ministy of Health's FAQs on these measures.

-#### 8. I was diagnosed with COVID-19 and have since recovered.
-I have been administered <u>only one vaccine dose</u> of a typically two-dose regimen.
-Do I fulfill the vaccination requirement?
+#### 6. I was diagnosed with COVID-19 and have since recovered.
+I have been administered only one vaccine dose of a typically two-dose regimen.
+Do I fulfil the VTL vaccination requirement?

 Yes, if the date of your vaccine dose is:
 - at least 14 days before the date of your intended arrival into Singapore; and
 - at least 28 days after the date of your first positive COVID-19 test.

-You must present a recovery certificate or discharge memo, which shows the date of your first positive COVID-19 test, to prove your recovery from COVID-19, <u>in addition</u> to your vaccination certificate showing 1 dose of vaccine.
+You must present a recovery certificate or discharge memo, which shows the date of your first positive COVID-19 test, to prove your recovery from COVID-19, in addition to your vaccination certificate showing 1 dose of vaccine.

-If you are required to apply for a VTP (Air), please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your proof of vaccination and recovery certificate or discharge memo.
+If you are required to apply for a VTP, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your proof of vaccination and recovery certificate or discharge memo.

-You <u>do not</u> need to present a separate recovery certificate or discharge memo if you hold an EU Digital COVID Certificate (EU DCC) of vaccination, NHS COVID Pass of vaccination, or Northern Ireland COVID certificate showing the final dose in the series (i.e. "1/1").
-IF you are required to apply for a VTP (Air), you need only upload the QR code found on your vaccination certificate.
+You do not need to present a separate recovery certificate or discharge memo if you hold an EU Digital COVID Certificate (EU DCC) of vaccination, NHS COVID Pass of vaccination, or Northern Ireland COVID certificate showing the final dose in the series (i.e. “1/1”).
+If you are required to apply for a VTP, you need only upload the QR code found on your vaccination certificate.

-#### 9. Are travellers required to obtain a booster dose to be eligible for the VTL(Air)?
+#### 7. Are travellers required to obtain a booster dose to be eligible for the VTL?

-Currently, VTL (Air) travellers are not required to obtain a booster dose.
+Currently, VTL travellers are not required to obtain a booster dose.
 They are only required to be fully vaccinated with their primary vaccination series to be eligible for entry into Singapore.

-Nonetheless, individuals aged 12 years and older are recommended to receive a booster dose from above five months after the last dose of their primary vaccination series, or as soon as possible thereafter, in order to maintain good protection against COVID-19.
-For more information, please refer to the <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---booster-doses" target="_blank">Ministry of Health's FAQs</a>.
+Nonetheless, individuals aged 12 years and older are recommended to receive a booster dose from about five months after the last dose of their primary vaccination series, or as soon as possible thereafter, in order to maintain good protection against COVID-19.

-Currently, travellers are granted interim 'Vaccinated' status in the TraceTogether application on arrival in Singapore, which travellers can apply to extend by taking a serology test in Singapore.
-From 14 February 2022, those aged 18 and above will need to take a booster within 270 days (or about nine months) after the dose of their primary vaccination series, to maintain their 'Vaccinated' status in the TraceTogether application beyond the interim period.
-From 14 March 2022, this requirement will also apply to persons aged 12-17 years who are eligible for boosters.
-For more information, please refer to the <a href="https://support.tracetogether.gov.sg/hc/en-sg/articles/4414514534681--Booster-I-have-not-taken-my-booster-When-might-my-Vaccinated-status-expire-" target="_blank">TraceTogether FAQs</a>.

 ---